top of page

 What Parents Can Do at Home

-Even outside the academy, you can help your player build this skill:
+Even outside the academy, parents can help their players build this crucial skill:

 The more they think the game, the more they own the game.